New conjecture on exact Dirac zero-modes of lattice fermions: Numerical analysis for -dimensional spheres

 The Dirac matrix on the $(4,4)$ sphere is

 with

 The eigenvalues of this Dirac matrix are depicted in Fig.~\ref{plot:2sphere44}.
-There is no zero-eigenvalue in $\mathcal{D}^{(4,4)}$, which means that there is no fermion species.
+There is no zero-eigenvalue in $\mathcal{D}^{(4,4)}$, which means that there is no Dirac zero-modes.

-\item If $M$ is odd and $N$ is even, there is again no species.
+\item If $M$ is odd and $N$ is even, there is again no Dirac zero-modes (no zero-eigenvalue).
 For instance, we take the discretized 2-sphere labeled by $(5,4)$.
-We numerically find that the number of zero-modes or the number of species is zero as shown in Fig.~\ref{plot:2sphere54}.
+We numerically find that the number of zero-modes or the number of Dirac zero-modes is zero as shown in Fig.~\ref{plot:2sphere54}.

-\item If both of $M$ and $N$ are odd, there is one species.
+\item If both of $M$ and $N$ are odd, there is one Dirac zero-modes (two zero-eigenvalues).
 For instance, we consider the discretized 2-sphere labeled by $(5,5)$.
-Then, we numerically find that the number of species is one as shown in Fig.~\ref{plot:2sphere55} and Fig.~\ref{plot2:2sphere55}.
+Then, we numerically find that the number of Dirac zero-modes (two zero-eigenvalues) is one as shown in Fig.~\ref{plot:2sphere55} and Fig.~\ref{plot2:2sphere55}.
 We note that a pair of eigenvalues corresponds to {\it a single Dirac mode} since the two-dimensional $\gamma$ matrices are $2\times 2$ matrices.
 Thus, the existence of the pair of zero-eigenvalues shown in Fig.~\ref{plot:2sphere55} and Fig.~\ref{plot2:2sphere55} means that there is a single Dirac zero-mode.

-\item If $M$ is even and $N$ is odd, there are two species on the discretized 2-sphere.
+\item If $M$ is even and $N$ is odd, there are two Dirac zero-modes (four eigenvalues) on the discretized 2-sphere.
 For instance, we take two cases, $(4,5)$ and $(6,9)$.
 The discretized 2-sphere $(4,5)$ is depicted in Fig.~\ref{graph:45}.

 The Dirac matrix on the $(4,5)$ sphere is

 with